Yamashita Park in Yokohama

 Facts & Figures

-The Yamashita Park in Yokohama is one of the most visited tourist spots in the city.
-It is a great place for a relaxing stroll along the promenade and to enjoy amazing views of the Port of Yokohama, Yokohama Bay Bridge and Osanbashi Pier.
-Japan Rail Pass Buy now and Save >
+Yamashita Park, located near Chinatown in Yokohama, is one of the most popular tourist spots in the city.
+It is a great public park for a relaxing stroll along the promenade and to enjoy amazing views of the Port of Yokohama, Yokohama Bay Bridge, and Osanbashi Pier.
+Best Hotels in Yokohama Experience the Ultimate Japanese Hospitality at a Hotel in Yokohama.

 The public park is directly located at the Yokohama Bay.
 The size of this green oasis is 750m by 100m.
-You will find there a museum ship with the name Hikawa Maru, Yokohama Marine Tower, monuments and fountains.
-The rose garden with 160 different species is also worth a visit.
+You will find there a museum ship with the name Hikawa Maru, Yokohama Marine Tower, monuments, fountains, lawns, and much more.
+The rose garden (mirai no bara-en) with around 2000 roses of 160 different species is also worth a visit.
+The best time to come here is during the cherry blossom season from late March to early April.
+My tip: grab a bench and take in the scenery as huge cruise ships pass by in the background, or hop on board the Marine Shuttle for a harbor tour from the sightseeing cruise terminal.

 • Yamashita Park: